cronitorio/cronitor-rum-js/README.md

 ## Security Disclosure

-If you discover any issue regarding security, please disclose the information responsibly by sending us an email at [support@cronitor.io](mailto:support@cronitor.io).
+If you discover any issue regarding security, please disclose the information responsibly by emailing us at [support@cronitor.io](mailto:support@cronitor.io).
 Do NOT create a Issue on the GitHub repo.

 ## Contributing

-Please check for any existing issues before openning a new Issue.
+Please check for any existing issues before opening a new Issue.
 If you'd like to work on something, please open a new Issue describing what you'd like to do before submitting a Pull Request.

 ## License